dervism/SpringBootTestApp/README.md

 An sample backend application with a simple REST API.
 The application can be used as a starting point for rapid prototyping of REST backends.

-The application on the master branch has:
+The application on the *master* branch has:
 - HSQLDB in-memory database for fast prototyping
 - Flyway to automatically handle database schema migration and version control (http://flywaydb.org/)
 - Spring Data JPA for automatically generating data repositories

-Some features are provided on separate branches
+**Additional features are provided on separate branches**

-- WithAopMetrics: Spring Actuators for metrics and monitoring.
+- *WithAopMetrics*: Spring Actuators for metrics and monitoring.
 Demonstrates how to use AOP to create custom metrics.

-The application has a single REST endpoint:
+**The application has a single REST endpoint:**

 Endpoint | Method | Action
 -------- | ------ | ------
 /hello | GET | Returns a list of people
 /hello | POST | Create a new person
-/hello/{personId} | GET | Find a person by id (included in the WithAopMetrics branch)
+/hello/{personId} | GET | Find a person by id (included in the *WithAopMetrics* branch)

 ### Reference docs and guides